 There is absolutely no evidence, and no theoretical reason, that any of the vaccines can affect the fertility of women or men.

 Some people may get bothersome side effects in the few days after vaccination.
-These side effects can include tenderness at the injection site, fever, headache, muscle ache or feeling tired.
-We, therefore, suggest that you do not have the vaccine from a week prior to any planned procedure (for example, egg collection in IVF), until after the treatment outcome is known (i.e. you have a pregnancy test).
+These side effects can include tenderness at the injection site, fever, headache, muscle ache, or feeling tired.
+We, therefore, suggest that you do not have the vaccine in the two days leading up to a planned procedure (for example, egg collection in IVF), until after the treatment outcome is known (i.e. you have a pregnancy test).
 This is so that any symptoms (such as fever) might be attributed correctly to the vaccine or the treatment procedure.

 Immediately – you do not need to delay your fertility treatment, however, please note the caveats above about the possibility of feeling unwell after the vaccine.

 None of the vaccines contains live viruses and so there is no risk that you or your baby could get COVID-19 from the vaccine.

 RANZCOG and ATAGI are recommending that pregnant women be routinely offered the Pfizer (Comirnaty) mRNA vaccine.

 Global data from large numbers of pregnant women have not identified any significant safety concerns with mRNA COVID-19 vaccines given at any stage of pregnancy.
 Furthermore, there is also evidence of antibodies in cord blood and breastmilk, which may offer protection to infants through passive immunity.